-H. Phillip Paradise, Regional Director Economic Development Administration 401 West Peachtree Street, NW, Suite 1820 Atlanta, GA 30308-3510
+H. Phillip Paradise, Regional Director

+Economic Development Administration

+401 West Peachtree Street, NW, Suite 1820

+Atlanta, GA 30308-3510

-This letter is to indicate Lancaster County's endorsement of the Comprehensive Economic Development Strategy (2014) as prepared by the Catawba Economic Development District.
+This letter is to indicate Lancaster County's concurrence with the Comprehensive Economic Development Strategy (2015) as prepared by the Catawba Economic Development District.

 In Lancaster County, we are continuing to experience low per capita income and unemployment rates higher than the state and national averages.
 In addressing these issues, we are taking steps to diversify our industrial base.
 We are currently experiencing rapid residential growth in the northern panhandle area of our county.
-Earlier this year, the Lancaster County Water and Sewer District was awarded EDA funding to serve Keer Inc. who will locate in this area of our county.
-Keer will provide much needed job creation and capital investments for the local economy.
+The Lancaster County Water and Sewer District was awarded Economic Development Administration (EDA) funding to construct a new sewer line and make road improvements to serve Keer, Inc. This work should be underway in the first quarter of 2016.
+Keer, Inc. will provide much needed job creation and capital investments for the local economy.